Superfluous & Advanced

 Again, yes.
 I wrote a little script that does some feature detection, primarily to ensure support for CSS variables.
 This is the fork in the road.

-• For browsers that don’t, the regular stylesheets will be replaced with supercharged print styles.
+• For browsers that don’t, the regular style sheets will be replaced with supercharged print styles.
 (Why?
 Well, if a piece of paper can handle it, maybe Internet Explorer can too.)

 • For capable browsers on the other hand I start the progressive enhancement.
 But so far, the only enhancement is adding PrismJS to apply syntax highlighting.